-Did you keep up with all the goings on at the FINA World Championships last month?
+Did you keep up with all the goings-on at the FINA World Championships in 2019?

 There were some serious, serious, swims: